 The lab that we use is Dermatest, a highly regarded leader in the sunscreen testing space.

 Consumer has been able to bring a long needed conversation about sunscreen to New Zealand.
-It’s important that this space is used to raise the industry standard and consumer confidence in sunscreen products.
-To be able to have a positive impact on the industry, we would welcome Consumer bringing more transparency on how it chooses and tests sunscreens.
-If Consumer is testing on minimal subjects or in vitro, then it is not as robust as the ASNZ 2604: 2012 standard that most sunscreens are testing to.
+It’s important that this space is used to raise the industry standard and consumer knowledge and confidence in sunscreen products.
+To be able to have a positive impact on the industry, we would welcome Consumer bringing more transparency on how it chooses, tests and reports sunscreens.
 There is variation in a 10 subject test, and the standard takes the average of these.
 UVA (broad spectrum) performance of a sunscreen is just as important as the UVB (where the SPF rating comes from).
 Consumer could assist with better understanding if they also chose to measure and highlight this broad spectrum aspect of the standard.

 High compliance and reliability in SPF labelling is a good beginning.
 An understanding of Broad Spectrum and testing critical wavelength is also key.
 However, with marine toxicity issues, and oxidative stress studies on certain UV absorbing ingredients, the landscape for what makes a good, reliable sunscreen is broader than the standard.